aaronsaray/aaronsaray.com/_posts/2009-03-02-my-progression-through-forgot-passwords.markdown

 #### The non-scalable times: hash the time away

-The next step in my programming mutuation was at least more secure: send the hash through email and let them reset their password.
+The next step in my programming mutation was at least more secure: send the hash through email and let them reset their password.
 This way, I never send their password through the email - and never actually stored it in a decrypt-able (is that a word?) state.
 Of course, I did it wrong again:

 **Um, don't do this:**